Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ## Examples

+Following examples are provided below:

+* Authenticating with `DefaultAzureCredential`
+* Chaining Credentials
+* Authenticating a service principal with a client secret
+* Authenticating a service principal with a certificate
+* Authenticating a user with the default browser
+* Authenticating a user with the device code flow

 ### Authenticating with `DefaultAzureCredential`

 This example demonstrates authenticating the `SecretClient` from the [Azure.Security.KeyVault.Secrets][secrets_client_library] client library using the `DefaultAzureCredential`.